On a Problem of Lang for Matrix Polynomials: Preliminaries

 \subsection{Scalar specialisations}

-Two of the main tools for the proof of Theorems~\ref{thm:LangMatr comm} and~\ref{thm:f Lang 2} are the following results which apply, again, to scalar matrices $\lambda I$, however for which the matrices $f(\lambda I)$ and $g(\lambda I)$ satisfy different conditions than in Corollary~\ref{cor:eigen abs val 1}.
+The main tool for the proof of Theorem~\ref{thm:LangMatr comm} is the following result which applies, again, to scalar matrices $\lambda I$, however for which the matrices $f(\lambda I)$ and $g(\lambda I)$ satisfy different conditions than in Corollary~\ref{cor:eigen abs val 1}.
 More precisely, we have: \begin{lemma} Let $f,g\in \M_r(\C)[Z]$ be such that any eigenvalue of $f(x I)$ and any eigenvalue of $g(x I)$ are multiplicatively independent functions in $\ov{\C(x)}$.
 Then there are at most

 elements $\lambda\in\C$ such that

 are singular matrices for some $n,m\ge 1$. \end{lemma}

 \begin{proof} We use a similar approach as for the proof of~\cite[Theorem 3]{AR}, reducing the problem to an application of Theorem~\ref{thm:Lang}.